renderedtext/semaphore-docs-new/source/docs/languages/ruby/using-database-in-ruby-application.md

 category: Ruby
 ---

-In case a database engine in selected in project settings, Semaphore will generate a file `config/database.yml` with working [database access](/docs/databases.html) credentials.
+When a database engine is selected in project settings, Semaphore will generate a file `config/database.yml` with working [database access](/docs/databases.html) credentials.